vicious-widgets/vicious/README.md

   - provides wireless information for a requested interface
   - takes the network interface as an argument, i.e. "wlan0"
-  - returns a table with string keys: {ssid}, {mode}, {chan}, {rate}, {link}, {linp} and {sign}
+  - returns a table with string keys: {ssid}, {mode}, {chan}, {rate}, {link}, {linp} (link quality in percent) and {sign} (signal level)

 **vicious.widgets.mbox**

   - provides the subject of last e-mail in a mbox file
-  - takes the full path to the mbox as an argument, or a table with 1st field as path, 2nd as maximum lenght and 3rd (optional) as widget name - if 3rd field is present scrolling will be used
+  - takes the full path to the mbox as an argument, or a table with 1st field as path, 2nd as maximum length and 3rd (optional) as widget name - if 3rd field is present scrolling will be used (note: the path will be escaped so special variables like ~ will not work, use os.getenv("HOME").."mail" instead to access environment variables)
   - returns 1st value as the subject of the last e-mail

 **vicious.widgets.mboxc**